ObinnaOkpara/algorithm-tests/Week2/README.md

 Explanation: The only substring containing both the words is "catfox"

 ### Example 3:
-Input: String = "BikeCarCarCarBike", Words = ["Bike","Car"]
+Input: String = "BikeCardCardCardBike", Words = ["Bike","Card"]

 Then words can combine like this:
-- BikeCar
+- BikeCard
-- CarBike
+- CardBike
-Then we search the string and check if it contains the above strings BikeCar" is found in the beginning of the string, then we take the index which is *0
+Then we search the string and check if it contains the above strings BikeCard" is found in the beginning of the string, then we take the index which is *0

-Then we search for CarBike, which is found at index 10
+Then we search for CardBike, which is found at index 10

-Then we return [0,10]
+Then we return [0,12]